-1.2 Definition of schema / model
+1.2.
+Definition of schema / model

-1.2.1 Define types
+1.2.1.
+Define types

-The principle of the type hierarchy was already presented in Chapter 1.1.2.
+The principle of the type hierarchy was already presented in chapter "Building blocks".
 If new types are to be created this is always done as a subtype of a type which already exists.
-Creating subtypes can be carried out either via the context menu Create -> Subtype or in the main window using the tab "Subtypes" above the search field and the tab "new":
+Creating subtypes can be carried out either via the context menu Create \rightarrow Subtype or in the main window using the tab "Subtypes" above the search field and the tab "new":